Skip to main content

 NAIC Complaint Index

-The National Association of Insurance Commissioners (NAIC) compiles complaint data from state insurance departments.
 The California Department of Insurance publishes a complaint index that measures each insurer’s share of justified complaints relative to the amount of business it writes in California.
 An index of 1.00 means the insurer’s complaint share equals its market share.
 An index of 2.00 means the insurer generates twice as many complaints as its market share would predict.

-While a high complaint index does not necessarily indicate financial trouble, it can signal operational problems that may eventually affect financial stability — and it tells you something about how the company treats its policyholders.
+A high complaint index does not necessarily indicate financial trouble, but it can signal operational problems that may eventually affect financial stability — and it tells you something about how the company treats its policyholders.

 You can access complaint data through the California Department of Insurance Consumer Complaint Study and through the NAIC Consumer Information Source.